saicherishpotluri/saicherishpotluri/README.md

 ## 👋 Introduction

 Hey there!
 I’m Sai Cherish Potluri, a Fullstack Software Developer with a passion for crafting beautiful, functional, and efficient code.
-My journey has taken me from building full-fledged applications for emergency medicine certification to creating AI-powered image recognition apps.
+My journey has taken me from building full-fledged web applications to creating AI-powered image recognition apps.
 When I’m not coding, you might find me exploring the latest in AI or tinkering with new front-end frameworks.
 Let’s dive into my world of code!

 ## 💼 Experience